Skip to main content

 Important Notice:

-These particulars are subject to vendor approval.
-Whilst every care has been taken with the preparation of these Sales Particulars complete accuracy cannot be guaranteed and they do not constitute a contract or part of one.
-David Cosby Chartered Surveyors have not conducted a survey of the premises, nor have we tested services, appliances, equipment, or fittings within the property and therefore no guarantee can be made that they are in good working order.
+Whilst every care has been taken with the preparation of these Sales Particulars, complete accuracy cannot be guaranteed, and they do not constitute a contract or part of one.
+David Cosby Chartered Surveyors have not conducted a survey of the premises nor tested services, appliances, equipment, or fittings within the property and therefore no guarantee can be made that they are in good working order.
 No assumption should be made that the property has all necessary statutory approvals and consents such as planning and building regulations approval.
 Any measurements given within the particulars are approximate and photographs are provided for general information and do not infer that any item shown is included in the sale.
 Any plans provided are for illustrative purposes only and are not to scale.
-In all cases, prospective purchasers should verify matters for themselves by way of independent inspection and enquiries.
-Any comments made herein on the condition of the property are provided for guidance only and should not be relied upon.

 Rooms